Skip to content

 Assessment and content level

-Learner answers all questions of a formative assessment and receives a tailored plan that contains relevant content and practice activities.
-After completing this, he takes the summative assessment after which a new learning plan is generated.
+The learner answers all questions of a formative assessment and receives a tailored plan that contains relevant content and practice activities.
+After completing this, the learner takes the summative assessment after which a new learning plan is generated.

 Assessment and content level with high granularity